syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-mathematical-equation.md

 WordDocument document = new WordDocument();
 //Adds one section and one paragraph to the document document.ensureMinimal();
-//Appends a new mathematical equation  to the paragraph WMath math = document.getLastParagraph().appendMath();
+//Appends a new mathematical equation to the paragraph.
+WMath math = document.getLastParagraph().appendMath();
-//Adds a new math
+//Adds a new math.
 IOfficeMath officeMath = math.getMathParagraph().getMaths().add();
-//Adds an accent equation
+//Adds an accent equation.
 IOfficeMathAccent mathAccent = (IOfficeMathAccent) officeMath.getFunctions().add(MathFunctionType.Accent);
-//Sets the accent character
+//Sets the accent character.
 mathAccent.setAccentCharacter("̆");
 //Adds the run element for accent IOfficeMathRunElement officeMathRunElement = (IOfficeMathRunElement) mathAccent.getEquation().getFunctions().add(MathFunctionType.RunElement);